studentX/lab2/hpa/README.md

 > Setup an HPA for your Iconoflix application

 1. NOTE!
-You must enable heapster and metrics-server
+You must enable|install [Metrics Server](https://github.com/kubernetes-incubator/metrics-server)
 1. Using the provided template, deploy the Iconoflix application
 1. Manually scale the application to 2 instances
 1. Verify deployment, pods and endpoints
 1. Tail the logs for the 2 instances
 1. Hit the **Iconoflix** service endpoint and observe the requests logs
 1. What do you notice?
-1. Edit the provided HPA template
+1. Edit the provided k8s/hpa.yml template
   1. Autoscale to up to 5 instances once the cpu load reaches 30%
 1. Deploy your HPA and make sure its reporting utilization
 1. Now load up the application (See commands below)